1.1. Getting Started¶

 There is a complete installation guide that covers all the possibilities:

-And then Advanced Tutorials, some of them are not available in trial pyarmor
+And then Advanced Tutorial, some of them are not available in trial pyarmor

-- 2 irreversible obfuscation: RFT mode, BCC mode pyarmor-pro
+2 irreversible obfuscation: RFT mode, BCC mode pro

-Also you may be instersting in this guide Highest security and performace
+Also you may be interesting in this guide Highest security and performance

 Pyarmor has a lot of documentation.
 A high-level overview of how it’s organized will help you know where to look for certain things:

-- Part 5: Licneses describes EULA of Pyarmor, the different Pyarmor licenses and how to purchase Pyarmor license.
+Part 5: Licenses describes EULA of Pyarmor, the different Pyarmor licenses and how to purchase Pyarmor license.

 Looking for specific information?
 Try the Index, or the detailed table of contents.